June Safari in Kenya:

 June is not the ideal time for birding in Kenya due to the fact that most birds are nesting or migrating.
 The optimal period for birding in major tourist destinations such as Masai Mara is in November when birds in Europe migrate down south during the cold winter months.
 You may still see some birds during your safari in June, but the chances of seeing a wide variety of species is much lower.

 June marks the start of the dry season in Kenya and this usually brings warmer temperatures.
 If you’re looking for cooler temperatures then it’s best to visit Kenya outside of peak season such as May or October when temperatures are comfortable and not too hot.
+Read about the coldest months in Kenya here.

 Not the most suitable month for a beach holiday safari: